 | Predictability | Low | Medium | High |

-When outbound does not work for fractional executives and what to do instead
+When outbound does not work for fractional executives, and what to do instead

 Intellectual honesty matters.
 Outbound is not the right fit for every fractional executive in every situation.